vu-duy-tung/real-time-transcription/README.md

 - `whisper_streaming/whisper_online_main.py` - Main entry point for real-time streaming transcription with Whisper model

 ## Current First Token Latency Implementation
-- `start_time` parameter is set before the running the online ASR processing (in `whisper_streaming/whisper_online_main.py`, line 145)
+- `start_time` parameter is set after the first non-speech audio chunk is received (in `whisper_streaming/whisper_online_main.py`, line 200)
-- The main iteration loop, including adding new audio chunk and inferencing the Whisper model is in `whisper_streaming/whisper_online_main.py`, from line 212 to line 236
+- The main iteration loop, including adding new audio chunk and inferencing the Whisper model is in `whisper_streaming/whisper_online_main.py`, from line 193 to line 227
-- `start_time` will be passed to the ASR online processor to calculate first token latency (in `whisper_streaming/whisper_online_main.py`, line 225)
+- `start_time` will be passed to the ASR online processor to calculate first token latency (in `whisper_streaming/whisper_online_main.py`, line 204) and `first_token_latency` is updated if the model generates the first token.
-- In the Whisper model inference, `first_token_latency` will be updated when the first token is generated, which is equal to the current time minus the `start_time` we passed to the model (in `simul_whisper/simul_whisper.py`, from line 503 to line 511)
+- In the Whisper model inference, `first_token_latency` will be updated when the first token is generated, which is equal to the current time minus the `start_time` we passed to the model (in `simul_whisper/simul_whisper.py`, from line 589 to line 593)

+## Current Last Token Latency Implementation
+- `last_token_latency` is updated in `whisper_streaming/whisper_online_main.py`, from line 213 to line 215.

 ## Preparation
 ### Install packages